Waterproof wristlet watch

 The watch wristlet waterproof was a type of watch manufactured in Switzerland and issued to British military forces after 1945.
 The (WWW) standard for wristwatches by the Ministry of Defence (United Kingdom) is believed to be one of the first official standards for a military issue watch.

 Development

-Timekeeping in disciplines such as navigation, and warfare have always been of vital importance.
+Timekeeping in disciplines such as navigation and warfare has always been of vital importance.
 Mechanisms for telling things such as direction, star position, and time on boats date back to antiquity, but World War I was the first time that soldiers wore timepieces on their wrists in the form of trench watches.
 The obvious characteristics of a trench watch were that they were repurposed small sized (size 0, 7.5 Ligne, 29.62mm) pocket watches protected with crude metal used to protect the glass crystal covering the dial.
 The invention of the trench watch precipitated the invention of the wrist watch, and these watches were adopted by both the public and the military.